reigenatk/RayTracing/README.md

 # Running

-Build the solution, run the solution and pipe to an .ppm file like this:
+Build the solution in Visual Studio 2019, run the exe by piping to an .ppm file like this:

 ```
 .\RayTracing.exe > image.ppm